Institute of consecrated life: Religious institute

 A religious institute is an institute of consecrated life whose members take public vows and lead a fraternal life in common (Canon 607.2).
 They are broadly termed as religious and include monastic orders, mendicant orders, canons regular, and clerics regular.
 Some religious institutes engage in a particular ministry such as education, healthcare, or social work; while others have as their primary apostolate contemplative prayer.

 The 1983 version of the Code of Canon Law has not maintained the distinction, found in the 1917 version, between orders (religious institutes in which the members took solemn vows) and congregations (those in which simple vows were taken).

 Secular institute

 A secular institute is an institute of consecrated life whose members live in the world, strive for the perfection of charity and seek to help to sanctify the world, especially from within (Canon 710).
 They work in a variety of occupations and may live alone or with their family; others live in a common house with other institute members.
 Each institute has a particular spirituality shaped by its founders and leaders.
 Some religious institutes have an affiliated Secular Third Order, which are not secular institutes but are associations of the lay faithful.

-Societies of apostolic life

-A society of apostolic life is a group of men or women within the Catholic Church who have come together for a specific purpose and live fraternally.
-Members of apostolic societies do not make religious vows.
-This type of organization is defined in the 1983 Code of Canon Law under canons 731–746.
-The Daughters of Charity of Saint Vincent de Paul are a Society of Apostolic Life.